Volunteer Opportunities

 Friends of the Library

 Friends are individuals and families who believe quality library services and programs are an asset to the community.
-Friends of the Columbia Heights Public Library devote time and energy to encouraging community awareness and special events, assisting with library programs and special events and fundraising to purchase items to enhance the library’s collections and programming.
-Obtain a membership application at the Columbia Heights Public Library located at 3939 Central Ave NE.
+Friends of the Columbia Heights Public Library devote time and energy to encouraging community awareness and special events, assisting with library programs and special events, and fundraising to purchase items to enhance the library’s collections and programming.
+Obtain a membership application at the Columbia Heights Public Library at 3939 Central Ave NE.
 You can visit the Friends of the Library Page for more information.

 HeightsNEXT